-The following principles will guide any processes for investigating and determining whether a breach under this Code has occurred:
+The following principles will guide any processes for investigating and determining whether or not a breach under this Code has occurred:

-- That the approach for investigating and assessing a complaint will be proportionate to the apparent seriousness of the alleged breach complained about; - That the processes of complaint, investigation, advice and decision-making will be kept separate as appropriate to the nature and complexity of the alleged breach; and - That the concepts of natural justice and fairness will apply in the determination of any complaints made under the Code.
-This includes, conditional on the nature of an alleged breach, that affected parties: - Have a right to know that an investigation process is underway; - Are given due notice and are provided with an opportunity to be heard; - Have a right to seek appropriate advice and be represented; and - Have their privacy respected.
+- That the approach for investigating and assessing a complaint will be proportionate to the apparent seriousness of the alleged breach; - That the process of complaint, investigation, advice and decision-making will be kept separate as appropriate to the nature and complexity of the alleged breach; and - That the concepts of natural justice and fairness will apply in the determination of any complaints made under the Code.
+This includes, conditional on the nature of an alleged breach, that directly affected parties: - Have a right to know that an investigation process is underway; - Are given due notice and are provided with an opportunity to be heard; - Have confidence that any hearing will be impartial; - \circ \quad Have a right to seek appropriate advice and be represented; and - Have their privacy respected.